 Consider other banks

 Banks have a number of moving parts in their business not least of which is their capital requirements to lend money.
 For this reason, different banks will have different motivations to entice investors and savers at different times.
 This can often lead to loss leading rates being offered to term deposit investors or savers to try to win their business.
-The below table shows the current ranges in rates and the average across the market for term deposits in our database;

 Even in times of low interest rates, the variation between the lowest and highest rate can be over 1%.
 In times of high interest rates these variations expand even further.
 We have seen a number of institutions drop their interest rate since the RBA announcement and expect further drops should the low inflation numbers persist.

 Many banks will negotiate term deposit rates for big balances (over $100k).
 Some will even take into account your wider holdings with them to provide a more competitive rate.
 Like most purchases, it doesn’t hurt to ask.

 Most banks will lower the interest amount on a term deposit if the investors want their interest paid more frequently such as monthly.
 If investors are able to manage their cashflow to reduce their payment frequency then this may achieve a higher return.
 Also, if you’re unsure of whether the rates are going up or down in the future, consider splitting your money.
 Having a long term and short term rate working together can provide some certainty of income while reducing the risk of large short term price movements.

 Regarding ‘at-call’ cash options, given the low interest rate environment there isn’t much variation between institutions however it’s important that savers are in the right product.
 Some transaction accounts for example earn 0% interest so it’s not where larger sums of money should be sitting.

 A number of institutions offer saving accounts with incentives for customers but be sure to know what the rules are and what you need to do to get the bonus.
 When choosing a deposit account be mindful that the promoted return may have strings attached.